Wotipati/Equirectangular2Perspective/README.md

 # Equirectangular2Perspective

-This repository is a set of code to convert a equirectangular panorama image into a normal perspective view.
+This repository is a set of codes to convert a equirectangular panorama image into a normal perspective view.

 ### Requirement
 - OpenCV 3.4